 Nothing slows the pace of your workflow like an inability to concentrate, and studies show bad sleep leads to a compromised ability to focus and make decisions.
 Who hasn’t experienced the embarrassment of offering dumb silence to a question lobbed at you in an early morning meeting after too little sleep?
 Our brains fail us after a sleepless night because we can’t properly regulate the parts of our brain associated with consciousness and alertness (the thalamus) and decision-making (the frontoparietal circuits).
 Sidestep this potentially large drop in productivity — and the resulting embarrassing blunders — by prioritizing quality sleep.

 4. Stabilized moods… and closer relationships

 Quality shuteye could improve your ability to handle stress, which Americans suffer from in record numbers.
-An American Psychiatric Association poll found that 40 percent of us reported being more stressed last year than the year before, and a 2017 Gallup Poll found that 8 in 10 Americans consider themselves stressed.
+A 2017 Gallup Poll found that 8 in 10 Americans consider themselves stressed.
 Research out of the University of L’Aquila in Italy demonstrates that well-rested individuals are better able to regulate their emotions — they’re more adaptive and less reactive — and exhibit greater empathy toward others.
 Sleeping well is an easy way to avoid interpersonal conflicts and stress, which aside from being detrimental to relationships, also cause disruptions to productivity.